gkjohnson/image-downloader-chrome-extension/README.md

 # image-downloader-chrome-extension
-Extension for Chrome to download sets of images
+Extension for Chrome to download sets of images from 2013